JSorngard/const-primes/README.md

 ## Example: generate the three primes after 5000000031

-The crate also provides prime generation and sieving functions that can be used to work with ranges of large numbers that don't start at zero, e.g.
+The crate also provides prime generation and sieving functionality for computing arrays of large prime numbers above some limit, without having to also include every single prime number from 2 and up in the resulting constant, and thus potentially the binary.
-`primes_geq` and `sieve_lt`.
-These functions can use large sieves to compute large primes, but don't need to return the entire sieve, just the requested numbers.
-They are most conveniently used through the macros `primes_segment!` and `sieve_segment!` that automatically compute the size of the sieve that's needed for a certain computation.
+This functionality is most conveniently accessed through the macros `primes_segment!` and `sieve_segment!` that automatically compute the size of the prime sieve that is needed for a certain computation.

 Compute 3 primes greater than or equal to 5000000031: